-B. In reality, it is easy to miss requirements.
+- B. QC question g in book then collect QC's - C. In reality, it is easy to miss requirements.
 Experience has shown, however, that correcting missing or incorrect requirements becomes increasingly expensive as development proceeds.
 So it is very important to ensure that requirements are as complete, correct, and consistent as possible from the outset.